cc-archive/cccatalog-frontend/README.md

 You should now have the application running and accessible at http://localhost:8443.

 You don't need to have the CC Search API running locally to be able to run the frontend application.
 It's configured to communicate, by default, with the [API](https://api.creativecommons.engineering) that's already publicly available.
 If you wish, you can change the URL of the API that's used during development at https://github.com/creativecommons/cccatalog-frontend/blob/develop/config/.env#L5

+## Contribution
+In order to do contribution visit to [CONTRIBUTING](https://github.com/creativecommons/cccatalog-frontend/blob/develop/CONTRIBUTING.md) file

 ## Running tests